opi99/rabbaz/README.md

 =========

 Till yet, no button or sound played.
-But different devices discovered, a HP Printer by WebServices, FRITZ!Box by UPnP and TR-064, a MacBook by ZeroConf(Bonjour) or headphone by bluetooth.
+But different devices discovered, a HP Printer by WebServices, FRITZ!Box by UPnP and TR-064, a MacBook by ZeroConf(Bonjour), headphones by bluetooth and the local ALSA and mpd instance.